Webinar: From Project to Platform: New Resources on PSDI – Session 3

 Challenge

-• Growing concerns about a broader reproducibility crisis in electrochemistry, particularly within the flow battery research community
+• Growing concerns of a reproducibility crisis in electrochemical devices, particularly within the flow battery research community

-• A lack of standardised experimental practices and consistent reporting frameworks
+• A lack of standardised experimental practices and few consistent reporting frameworks

 • Limited reliability and comparability of reported results across laboratories